vuejs/vuepress/packages/docs/docs/guide/using-vue.md

 </ClientOnly>
 ```

-Note this does not fix components or libraries that access Browser APIs **on import** - in order to use code that assumes a browser environment on import, you need to dynamically import them in proper lifecycle hooks:
+Note this does not fix components or libraries that access Browser APIs **on import** - to use code that assumes a browser environment on import, you need to dynamically import them in proper lifecycle hooks:

 ``` vue
 <script>